-Adding a new traffic generator requires to add a new start task in trafficgens.py.
+Adding a new traffic generator requires adding a new start task in trafficgens.py.
 The current start tasks always consist of two methods, the actual start method is a wrapper around an internal start method.
-This is to have the host on which the generator is started as explicit parameter (and not as Fabric hosts parameter) and this also allows to have multiple traffic generators that actually use the same underlying tool (for example this is the case for httperf).
+This allows having the host on which the generator is started as explicit parameter (and not as Fabric hosts parameter) and having multiple traffic generators that actually use the same underlying tool (for example this is the case for httperf).
 The new start method must be added to the imports in experiment.py.

 The traffic generator start function must, after the traffic generator process has been started, register the started process with its process ID by calling bgproc.register_proc().
-Then it is ensured that the process will be stopped at the end of the experiment and the traffic generator's log file is collected when runbg.py:stop_processes() is called.
+This ensures that the process will be stopped at the end of the experiment and the traffic generator's log file is collected when runbg.py:stop_processes() is called.
 A current limitation is that there can only be one log file per traffic generator process.

 Some traffic generators also have stop methods.
 Initially, the idea was that traffic generators could be started and stopped from the command line directly, but this is not supported at the moment, i.e. some stop methods are not implemented (empty).